knative/docs/docs/eventing/experimental-features/eventtype-auto-creation.md

 ...
 ```

-With this experiemental feature enabled, we get `EventType`s on the broker ingress for free.
-Instead of manually creating them as yaml manifests along the application code that talks to the `Broker` API.
+With this experiemental feature enabled, we get `EventType`s on the broker/channel ingress for free, instead of manually creating them as yaml manifests along the application code that talks to the `Broker` or `Channel` API.

 ## Example

+### Create a Broker

 To check the feature is working, create a simple broker: